 The oldest gravestone at the cemetery dates from 1777 and is that of Jan Schuts, bookkeeper on Dejima, but it is barely legible.
 This brings us to the question of whether there were not, at some stage, older gravestones, as suggested by Indijck's comment in 1684.
 After all, one of the graves involved was that of a chief factor.
 In her publication of 2016, Van der Eb argues that it is unlikely that there were ever more gravestones at the cemetery than those currently present.
 This probably applies to what is now the walled Dutch Cemetery because it is practically inconceivable that more than 700 Dutch people found their last resting place on this tiny piece of land.
 As the map shows, the way the gravestones currently present have been laid out does not seem very logical but it does not look as though the situation has changed much since Duurkoop's funeral in 1778.
 The current cemetery measures a total of 265 m2, divided into two terraces.
 If the mortal remains of two people were buried in each grave, each grave having a surface area of 16 m2, there would be space to bury 330 people.
 However, nothing indicates that more than one body was buried in each grave.
 At any rate, this is not mentioned anywhere.
 It would seem more likely that the Dutch were initially buried on a much larger site and that the current cemetery was only demarcated, near the graves of Schuts, Duurkoop and a few others who were buried here afterwards, around 1840.
 But we can only guess, because there is unfortunately nothing at all left of the cemetery's old archives.
 The temple escaped the conventional bombardments of the Second World War relatively unscathed.
 The atom bomb that was dropped on Nagasaki in 1945 only caused slight damage to the temple and cemetery.
 However, it was not long after the explosion that a black rain fell on the temple, damaging and contaminating it and everything in it such that everything had to be disposed of anyway.
 The records were completely destroyed.
 Consequently, we have to rely mainly on the journals that the chief factors kept for historical data about the cemetery.

 The towns from which many of those who died came were named in the translated journals, so that it is possible to trace their backgrounds to a certain extent.
 Of the 726 people listed, the origins of 340 were found.
 Of these, the countries of origin (as we know them today) of 289 people were traceable.
 A total of 57% of these 289 people came from a town in the Netherlands and 20% from Germany.
 Approximately 4% came from Belgium, often called Flanders or Wallonia at the time, and 8% came from the Scandinavian countries (Sweden, Norway, Denmark).
 Towns in Poland, France, Indonesia, Italy and England were also named.
-Very occasionally, the name of a Turkish town crops up and, on one occasion, a seaman from New York was listed.
+On one occasion, a seaman from New York was listed.

 'Seaman' was the most common and practically lowest rank in the fleet and the conditions under which seamen lived were considerably worse than those of the rest of the crew.
 It is therefore not surprising that most of the victims of illness and exhaustion came from this group.
 Although many of them survived the voyage, they ultimately died in the hospital or simply on the ship as it lay in the harbour.
 The professions of 674 of the deceased have been established, that of 'seaman' scoring by far the highest on the list, with 64%.
 In theory, all ranks and classes were eligible for a final resting place on the mainland, including slaves.
 But, like the seamen, they will not have been given a monument, given that the costs of any such memorial would have to have been paid for out of the deceased's own income.
 The mortal remains of a total of three chief factors were also buried at Inasa: Van Lier in 1662, Besselman (who was to be appointed as chief factor) in 1684 and Duurkoop in 1778.
 Only the latter is known to have had a funerary monument.